 The visiphone screen blanked out as Captain Nile disconnected.
 Conn hauled himself out of bed, reflecting that his cold-hearted and iron-willed superior might well have been an android herself.

-He regretted that though little more than an hour later as he pulled his unmarked DLE landskimmer some distance up the block from Ham's Circuit Stop.
+He regretted that thought little more than an hour later as he pulled his unmarked DLE landskimmer some distance up the block from Ham's Circuit Stop.

 "That's the place, then?"